-^{} Illumination: home occupation sign may be illuminated, provided such illumination is concentrated on the surface of the sign and is so located as to avoid glare or reflection onto any portion of an adjacent street or highway, into the path of oncoming vehicles, or on any adjacent premises.
+Illumination: home occupation sign may be illuminated, provided such illumination is concentrated on the surface of the sign and is so located as to avoid glare or reflection onto any portion of an adjacent street or highway, into the path of oncoming vehicles, or on any adjacent premises.
 In no event shall any home occupation sign have flashing or intermittent lights, nor shall the lights be permitted to rotate or oscillate.

-Footnotes to the Sign Dimensional Standards and Regulations Table each front façade.
-The maximum wall sign area shall not exceed ten percent of the front façade of the building (any façade which faces a public or approved private street), per use or business establishment.
-However, for a commercial structure containing one use or business establishment, as determined by the planning commission, the size of the wall sign may be increased up to the maximum square footage as follows:
+Footnotes to the Sign Dimensional Standards and Regulations Table

+(a) One (1) wall sign shall be allowed per business, in addition to any other allowed ground signs.
+Businesses located on a corner lot shall be allowed up to two (2) wall signs, one (1) for each front facade.
+The maximum wall sign area shall not exceed ten (10) percent of the front facade of the building (any facade which faces a public or approved private street), per use or business establishment.
+However, for a commercial structure containing one (1) use or business establishment, as determined by the planning commission, the size of the wall sign may be increased up to the maximum square footage as follows: